 There are many options when it comes to traveling to and around Morocco.

-There are many options when it comes to traveling to Morocco or getting around the country.
+There are many options when it comes to traveling around Morocco or getting in the country.
 For first-timers, read through the info below so you can make the most adequate plans for your trip!

 GETTING TO MOROCCO:

 You’ll most likely be landing in Mohammed V International Airport (CMN), which is located approximately 30 minutes south of Casablanca by car.

 From Casablanca airport (CMN) to city centers by taxi: